abcsds/mne-bids-pipeline/README.md

 <!--keep description in sync with pyproject.toml-->

 <!--tagline-start-->
-**MNE-BIDS-Pipeline is a full-flegded processing pipeline for your MEG and EEG data.**
+**MNE-BIDS-Pipeline is a full-fledged processing pipeline for your MEG and EEG data.**

 * It operates on data stored according to the [Brain Imaging Data